futurewei-cloud/DeviceCertification/EdgeCloudV1DevManual.md

     -   In 2), if the target device is located inside different edge node, the state update is sent to the other edge node through the Service Bus, with central cloud's help.
-Repeat the test in 2) will cause the remote Motor2 spins.
+Repeat the test in 2) will cause the remote motor spins.

 ## Install/Configure center and edge cloud

-> Note: Before all, preparing Config.yaml file in the folder where the
+> Note: Before all, preparing config.yaml file in the folder where the
 > commands were launched.
-Find the sample Config.yaml files from the
+Find the sample config.yaml files from the
 > shipped package (git@github.com:/seattle-cloud-lab/EdgeCore.git).
-> For single machine testing purpose: cp EdgeCore/configurations/center/config.local.yaml ServiceBus/config.yaml

 Sample for center: